Broadband Light Therapy (BBL)

 How much does a BBL treatment cost?

 Cost and length of treatment varies depending on the area of the body – face, neck, chest or hands – as well as the number of treatments required to achieve the desired results.
-Pricing begins at $250 per session.
+Pricing begins at $200 per session for hands and $500 per session for the face.
+Contact ICLS to find out if this treatment is right for you.

 Aftercare and Recovery